-REL Midwest Documentaries
+REL Midwest Videos and Documentaries

 The Regional Educational Laboratory Midwest (REL Midwest), one of ten regional educational laboratories funded by the U.S. Department of Education’s Institute of Education Sciences, serves the educational needs of Illinois, Indiana, Iowa, Michigan, Minnesota, Ohio, and Wisconsin.

 Explore these videos and documentaries to learn more about the topics we cover: